Lillyakasiken/STA421Cheatsheet/README.md

 UZH FS22 Fundation of Bayesian Methodology

 There are 20 pages of cheat sheets that could print on five double-sided A4 paper.
- - Chapter 4: Markov chain and Monte Carlo methods
+ - Chapter 4: Markov chain and Monte Carlo methods (5 pages)
- - Chapter 5: JAGS and CODA
+ - Chapter 5: JAGS and CODA (4 pages)
- - Chapter 6: Bayesian meta-analysis and empirical Bayes
+ - Chapter 6: Bayesian meta-analysis and empirical Bayes (3 pages)